lab42open-team/deco/README.md

 The workflow takes ~30 minutes to execute the provided example.
 The first 6 minutes are pdf convertion to images and OCR; both of these steps are the most cpu hungry steps of the workflow but even a 12 year old machine performed very well.
 The remaining time are the API calls from EXTRACT and Worms API both of which have system sleep enabled not to overload the servers.

+In terms of storage, the pdf convertion step, creates tmp files that in the case of a big pdf (>50 pages) multiple gigabytes are reserved.

 ## Prerequisites

 ### System Tools